Church of the Immaculate Conception, Baku

-In 2006, a new Catholic church bearing the same name was rebuilt in a different spot of Baku.
-On 29 April 2007 the new church was consecrated by Apostolic Nuncio in Transcaucasia Monsignor Claudio Gugerotti.
+In 2006, a new Catholic Church bearing the same name was rebuilt in a different part of Baku.
+On 29 April 2007, the new church was consecrated by Apostolic Nuncio in Transcaucasia, Monsignor Claudio Gugerotti.
+The parish is administered by the Salesians of Don Bosco.

 History

 In 1997, the Catholic community of Baku was re-established.
 In 2000, the Apostolic Prefecture of Azerbaijan was created.
 After Pope John Paul II's visit to Azerbaijan in 2002, it was granted land to build a new church.
 The cornerstone of the new church was blessed by John Paul II.
-The new Church of the Virgin Mary’s Immaculate Conception was built in 2006, in a different spot of Baku according to the Italian architect Paolo Ruggiero's project.
-The style of the building will be New Gothic and will in some ways recall the facade of the original church.
+The new Church of the Virgin Mary's Immaculate Conception was built in 2006, in a different spot of Baku according to the Italian architect Paolo Ruggiero's project.
+The church was completed in the postmodern style and the façade recalls some of the Gothic Revival style of the 1912 original church.
 The church was designed to have a pastoral center and a residency for priests.
-The statue of the Virgin Mary by local sculptors was set up over the entrance of the Church which has 200 benches.
+The statue of the Virgin Mary by local sculptors was set up over the entrance of the church which has 200 benches.
 The church bells were a present from Lech Kaczyński, then President of Poland.
-On 29 April 2007 the Apostolic Nuncio in Transcaucasia Monsignor Claudio Gugerotti administered the rite of consecration of the Church.
-The church was then also dedicated on Sunday, March 7th, 2008 by Cardinal Tarcisio Bertone.
+On 29 April 2007 the Apostolic Nuncio in Transcaucasia Monsignor Claudio Gugerotti administered the rite of consecration of the church.
+The church was dedicated on Sunday, March 7, 2008, by Cardinal Tarcisio Bertone.